EmmyVoita/Unity-URP-ScreenSpaceOutlines/README.md

 Rendering Outlines as a pre-pass to the Unity render opaque geometry pass:

 Rendering the outline layer as a prepass allows for other geometry to be easily rendered on top of outlines without requiring depth information.
+Then the outline layer is not rendered in the opaque geometry pass.
 ![image](https://github.com/EmmyVoita/Unity-URP-ScreenSpaceOutlines/assets/82542924/279cb0cf-9f90-4920-a022-9886b0ac931f)